Las Vegas shooting: Gunman fired for 9 to 11 minutes

 - His girlfriend arrived back in the US on Tuesday night, is accompanied by FBI

-(CNN)It took about 10 minutes for Stephen Paddock to carry out the deadliest mass shooting in modern US history.
+(CNN)It took about 10 minutes of gunfire for Stephen Paddock to carry out the deadliest mass shooting in modern US history.

 From his position at a Las Vegas hotel, Paddock fired a barrage of bullets at 22,000 concertgoers below at a country music festival -- made possible through what appeared to be meticulous planning.